kentaroy47/youtube-stream-downloader/readme.md

 # What is this?
-Use Python to download YoutubeLiveVideo, FOREEVER!!!!!
+Use Python to download YoutubeLiveVideos.

 I used this to construct a long duration video dataset for my research.